La Fortuna, Costa Rica is definitely not off of the beaten path for travelers to Central America, that’s for sure. Actually, I’ve been multiple times.

 What to Do in La Fortuna

 You’re in the Lucky City… now what do you do?
 It should be more like “Where do you start!?”
 There is SO much to see and do in La Fortuna that you can easily spend a week there and never get bored.
-This guide will give a few options of some of my favorites, or the ones I regret having never done during my trips.
+This guide will give a few options for some of my favorites, or the ones I regret having never done during my trips.

 For those with a little extra spending money, you can book some very reliable tours to the volcano and its base.